-• Form Suggestions: Firefox always had autocomplete, but 3.6 is supposed to be smart enough to give you autosuggestions when you are typing data into an online form you’ve never used before.
+- Form Suggestions: Firefox always had autocomplete, but 3.6 is supposed to be smart enough to give you autosuggestions when you are typing data into an online form you’ve never used before.
 We didn’t spend a lot of time testing this,but did find that when trying to post a comment to a blog we’d never visited before, the browser suggested our e-mail address (one we had used on many other forms) to complete the e-mail field.
 It didn’t suggest our name for the name field or our Web site for the web field, however.

-• Stability: Mozilla says Firefox 3.6 is less likely to crash than prior versions.
+- Stability: Mozilla says Firefox 3.6 is less likely to crash than prior versions.
 It didn’t crash on us during testing, but Firefox 3.57 has been pretty good about not crashing too.

-• Support for New Developer Technologies: Firefox 3.6 supports more features of HTML 5, including the ability to display videos at full screen, Web Open Font Format, CSS gradients, and the ability to show different content based on device orientation.
+- Support for New Developer Technologies: Firefox 3.6 supports more features of HTML 5, including the ability to display videos at full screen, Web Open Font Format, CSS gradients, and the ability to show different content based on device orientation.
 These features won’t have an immediate impact for users, but will allow their favorite Web sites to start adding new features.

 In addition to all the new features named above, Mozilla makes the ambitious claim that its browser has “Improved JavaScript performance, overall browser responsiveness, and startup time.”
 In an overview video on Firefox.com, Director of Firefox Development Mike Beltzner claims that Firefox 3.6 is 20-percent faster than 3.5, using the popular SunSpider JavaScript benchmark as an example.

 To see how fast Firefox 3.6 really is and how it compares to its competitors, we installed the new browser, along with fresh copies of Firefox 3.57, Google Chrome 3.0.195.38, Google Chrome Beta 4.0.249.78, Opera 10.10, Safari 4.0.4, and Internet Explorer 8 on a brand new Lenovo IdeaPad U150.
-The IdeaPad was configured with a 1.3-GHz Intel Core 2 Duo SU7300 CPU, 4GB of RAM, a 5,400-rpm 320GB hard drive, and Windows 7 Home Premium 64-bit.
-None of the browsers had additional plug-ins or add-ons installed.
+The IdeaPad was configured with a 1.3-GHz Intel Core 2 Duo SU7300 CPU, 4GB of RAM, a 5,400-rpm 320GB The storage device that holds your OS, programs, and data.

 Rather than loading a bunch of Web pages and timing them, we used the same SunSpider benchmarks that Firefox cited in its own presentation.
 The SunSpider benchmark has some advantages over simply timing Web pages as it tests the browser’s processing capabilities without relying much on the speed of the Internet connection or the Web server, both of which can vary from load to load.
 It also tests a lot of different JavaScript rendering capabilities at once.